 Any exhibitor wishing to operate machinery or carry out mechanical demonstrations on their stand must ensure that these practices constitute no fire or safety hazard, nor interfere with the activities of visitors and exhibitors.
 All moving parts must be effectively guarded and controls sited beyond public reach.
 The organisers reserve the right to curtail any practice, which they consider dangerous or detrimental to the show.

 Noise levels must be kept below 80 decibels and not cause annoyance to neighbouring exhibitors and / or the public.
 In the case of dispute, the organiser’s decision is always final.
+If appropriate, please include the demonstration activity on the risk assessment submission.

-3.5 Invention & Design
+3.3 Invention & Design

 A UK patent should protect inventions, which are intended for display at the Outdoor Trade Show, before the exhibition opens.
 This can be done initially by lodging an application with The Patents Office.

-3.6 Motor Vehicles / Mobile Trailers
+3.4 Motor Vehicles / Mobile Trailers

 The organisers must be notified of any Mobile Units and Motor Vehicles being brought into the hall in advance of the event so that a suitable delivery / collection time can be arranged.
-Please also note the following regulations concerning exhibiting such items:

-3.7 Public Address System
+3.5 Public Address System

 The public address system is for use by the organisers and authorities only.
 During the Open Period, only official and emergency messages will be broadcast.

-3.8 Smoking
+3.6 Smoking

-There is a no smoking policy throughout the venue during the show, including build up and breakdown.
+There is a no smoking policy throughout the venue during the show, including build-up and break down.

 HEALTH AND SAFETY